 a.
 For each subframe of the first sub band

 i.
-Calculate a difference azimuth index, with respect to avg_idx (i.e. the difference between the quantised azimuth index for the respective subframe and sub band and the avg_idx)
+Calculate a difference azimuth index, with respect to avg_idx (i.e., the difference between the quantised azimuth index for the respective subframe of the first sub band and the avg_idx)

 ii.
 Reorder the difference azimuth index using the function ReorderGeneric to make it positive